BSMPT v2 A Tool for the Electroweak Phase Transition and the Baryon Asymmetry of the Universe in Extended Higgs Sectors: Introduction

-The newly implemented features in {\tt BSMPT v2}, which will be presented in this paper, are \begin{itemize} \item[$\ast$] The computation of the BAU in two different approximations, the \FH approach based on the semi-classical force \cite{Fromme:2006cm,Fromme:2006wx,Kainulainen2001,Cline1998} yielding a set of fluid equations, and the \VIA approach based on the VEV insertion method \cite{Riotto:1995hh,Riotto:1997vy}.
+The newly implemented features in {\tt BSMPT v2}, which will be presented in this paper, are \begin{itemize} \item[$\ast$] The computation of the BAU for the C2HDM.
+It is performed in two different approximations, the first approach is based on the semi-classical force \cite{Fromme:2006cm,Fromme:2006wx,Kainulainen2001,Cline1998} yielding a set of fluid equations, which we refer to as \FH~approach.
+The second approach is based on the VEV insertion approximation ({\tt VIA}) method \cite{Riotto:1995hh,Riotto:1997vy}.
 The implementation of the accordingly adapted transport equations in the latter approach follows \cite{Vries2018}.
 Since both approaches rely on the same assumption on the wall profile, {\tt BSMPT v2} allows for their comparison and discussion.
-The implemented wall profile is approximated by the Kink profile \cite{Fromme:2006wx}.
+The implemented wall profile is approximated by the Kink profile \cite{Fromme:2006wx,John:1998ip}.
+A systematic comparison of the various approximations and their impact on non-minimal models has not been available so far.
+Our code therefore offers deliberately to the user the option to choose among various approximations to study their impact and get a feeling for the validity of the applied approximations.

 Note that at present in the \FH approach we assume small values for the wall velocity, which is an additional input parameter.
 Therefore, wall velocities with values close to the plasma speed should be taken with caution.
 An extension to arbitrary wall velocities as provided recently in \cite{Cline:2020jre} is left for future work.
 In the \FH approach, we also implemented a second variant of the transport equations using plasma velocities expressed through derivatives.